 Born in upstate New York to Korean immigrants, David’s early interests were in math, philosophy, and chemistry, and he matriculated at Cornell University as a Presidential Research and National Merit Scholar in chemistry.
 He never seriously considered music until a life-changing encounter with Beethoven’s piano sonatas convinced him to trade the lab stool for the piano bench.
 He launched himself into music, working at Cornell with Malcolm Bilson and James Webster, before heading to Europe where he made his orchestral debut in Vienna and continued his musical studies in Germany as a Fulbright scholar.

-He returned to the United States to complete his training, and earned degrees in music from Yale, Harvard, and the New England Conservatory.
-These studies overlapped with an increase of his activity as a performer, and he is now primarily a concert artist.
-He has performed as a concerto soloist, recitalist, and chamber musician in Australia, South Korea, Austria, Belgium, the Czech Republic, Italy, Germany, and the United Kingdom, as well as completing multiple east and west coast tours in North America.
-A frequent guest artist, he has conducted residencies at Stanford, Bucknell, Indiana-Bloomington, Duke, and Pennsylvania State Universities, the Universities of Utah, Washington, and Wyoming, Colby and Bowdoin Colleges, was a speaker and performer at the University of Michigan Piano Festival and the University of California-Berkeley’s Piano Institute, and has also appeared at the Banff Centre, Orvieto, and Norfolk Music festivals.
+He returned to the United States, earning degrees in music from Harvard, Yale, and the New England Conservatory.
+These studies overlapped with an increase in his performance activity, and he is now primarily a concert artist.
+He has performed as a concerto soloist, recitalist, and chamber musician in South Korea, Austria, Belgium, the Czech Republic, Italy, Germany, and the United Kingdom, as well as completing multiple east and west coast tours in North America.
+A frequent guest artist, he has conducted residencies at Stanford, Bucknell, Indiana-Bloomington, Duke, and Pennsylvania State Universities, the Universities of Utah, Washington, and Wyoming, and Colby and Bowdoin Colleges, as well as serving as guest speaker and performer at the University of Michigan Piano Festival and the University of California-Berkeley’s Piano Institute, and appearances at the Banff, Orvieto, and Norfolk Music festivals.

 A sought-after pedagogue and adjudicator, David has taught at Yale and Harvard Universities.
-His students have gone on to win prizes in international competitions and been accepted for graduate study at Oberlin, the University of Michigan, and similar institutions.
-He currently serves as Associate Professor of Music at Whitman College (WA).
+His students have gone on to win prizes in international competitions and been accepted for graduate study at Eastman, Oberlin, the University of Michigan, the Cincinnati Conservatory of Music, Indiana University, and similar institutions.